 Best cash ISA rates UK 2024

 Cash ISAs are savings accounts you'll never pay tax on.
 Just like a normal savings account, you can get cash ISAs that are easy access or fixed term.
-Use our comparison table below to see what rates they offer and read on to find out whether they're worth it.
+Use our comparison table to see what rates they offer and read our guide below to find out if they're worth it.

 FSCS logo